Reviews You Can Rely On

 Power

-This metric is a measure of hill-climbing ability and maximum speed in the flats.
+This metric measures hill-climbing ability and maximum speed in the flats.
 To assess the prior, we picked two hills (3.5% and 10.5% grade) and ran the scooter up them - if they could.
 On the shallower of the two, the E300's max speed was reduced by 5-7 mph.
 However, one tester noted that he was skeptical that the scooter would have continued were the hill any longer.
 The steeper grade was not attempted for fear of breaking the product before further tests could be completed. (note: the E300 eventually did break during testing).

 razor e300 - the razor e300's beefy pneumatic tires provide a smooth ride.